-Character - Midways Swiss/European character is most prevalent along Main Street. homes, businesses, and public buildings all contribute to Main Street's appeal to residents and visitors.
-The community has developed strict architectural standards. design historic standards preservation and development guidelines that will reinforce that small-town and village character and draw visitors to the area.
+Character - Midways Swiss/European character is most prevalent along Main Street.
+Historic homes, businesses, and public buildings all contribute to Main Street's appeal to residents and visitors.
+The community has developed strict architectural design standards, historic preservation standards and development guidelines that will reinforce that small-town and village character and draw visitors to the area.
 For more detailed information please see the Midway City Municipal Code.